Welcome to the Harlton village website

 East West Rail – Harlton Parish Council response to the consultation and updates can be found here

-Next Parish Council Meeting Tuesday 20 July 2021 – Agenda
+Next Parish Council Meeting Tuesday 21 September 2021, 730 pm in the Village Hall – Agenda

 County Councillor and District Councillor reports are available on the Parish Council page here